-To help you stay on track with your weight loss goals as you snack, we’ve put together a list of 85 favorite snacks that are sure to satisfy your hunger.
+To help you stay on track with your goals, we’ve put together a list of 85 of the best weight loss snacks that are sure to satisfy your hunger.

-Note: Consult with your healthcare provider before making dietary changes.
+Note: Always consult with your GP before making dietary changes.

 Ready to make a lasting change?

 What are the best snack foods for weight loss?

 First things first—the best snack foods for weight loss are the ones you actually like.
 A crazy idea, right!?